dip-proto/fastly.js/fastly-vcl/vcl-functions/accept_header_functions.md

 ### Parameters

-- `available_encodings`: Colon-separated list of encodings available for the resource
+- `available_encodings`: Colon-separated list of encodings available for the resource (must be a literal string, not a variable)
-- `default_encoding`: Fallback encoding if no match is found
+- `default_encoding`: Fallback encoding if no match is found (must be a literal string)
 - `accept_encoding_header`: The Accept-Encoding header value to parse

 ### Return Value